decaf

 A mobile version is in private beta.
 Join the list and we’ll send you an invite when we open it up.
 Mobile will be a paid subscription, you can try it free for the first two weeks.

 You might.
-That’s why there’s an optional lock, once you turn it on, the cooldown sticks until the timer runs out.
+That’s why there’s an optional lock, once you turn it on, the cooldown sticks and you can’t wriggle out of it early.
 Think of it as a promise you make to yourself when you’re thinking clearly, that gets honored when you’re not.

 No. Pages load just as fast, often faster, since there’s less to render.